Noah-Huppert/resume/README.md

 - [Building](#building)

 # Overview
 My resume is written in LaTeX.
+The most up to date copy can be viewed [here](https://storage.googleapis.com/public-resume/resume.pdf).
+This copy contains fake private contact information.

-To view it it must be setup and built.
+To view the resume with complete information it must be setup and built.

 Certain personal information is not checked into this repository.
 It must be provided before my resume can be built.
 See the [Setup](#setup) section for more